 What it takes to achieve excellence

-Our winners were announced at our awards ceremony on 14 June 2017 at the Artillery Garden at the HAC.
+Our winners were announced at our awards ceremony on 14 June 2017 at City Central at the HAC.

 If you're a member of the Society, you can read the case studies in our Clubhouse.
 We have hundreds of winning and commended papers going back to 2012.
 If you're not a member, head here to find out more and apply to become one.